• Skip to primary navigation

 Ingredients

-• 4 ½ cups cooked jasmine rice day old rice (see Notes for amount of uncooked rice)
+• 4 ½ cups cooked jasmine rice day-old and cold (see below Notes for amount of uncooked rice to use)

-• 350 grams jumbo shrimp peeled and deveined
+• 1 lb jumbo shrimp or large shrimp, peeled & deveined

 • 3 cloves garlic minced

-• 1 tsp chicken bouillon powder (aka chicken stock powder)
+• 1 teaspoon chicken bouillon powder (aka chicken stock powder)

 Instructions

-• In a bowl, pre-mix sauce ingredients as listed.
+• In a small bowl or measuring cup, combine the sauce ingredients as listed.
 Set aside.

 • Fry garlic and shallots for 10 seconds or until softened.
-Quickly add peas and carrots and fry for another 10 seconds or until softened.
+Quickly add in green peas and carrots and fry for another 10 seconds.
 Push everything to the side of the wok.

-• Add 1 tbsp of oil into empty space of wok.
-Pour in eggs and scramble before mixing with ingredients in wok.
+• Add remaining vegetable oil into empty space.
+Pour in the beaten eggs, then scramble before mixing with the other ingredients.

 Notes